Optimising for Baidu

 - The Baidu Search Engine is not as effective as Google in working out the quality value of links, and so more emphasis is placed on quantity of inbound links rather than where those links come from.
 This could be an issue if you only have a certain budget / time available for link building for your site – do you focus your efforts on finding fewer, higher-quality links to suit Google, or do you just go for quantitity to rank better on Baidu?
 I would go for the quality route as, over time, Baidu is bound to put effort into delivering higher relevance SERPs to protect its market share;

 - Baidu still attaches ranking relevance to META Description and META Keywords, whereas Google no longer does.
-So, if you haven’t bothered with these tags in your pages it might be worth taking another look;
+So, if you haven’t bothered with these in your pages it might be worth taking another look;

 - Baidu is sensitive to the use of certain words and phrases (such as adult content and words on the government block list) that might get your entire site removed from their index;